MadScrewdriver/qsketchmetric/docs/tutorials/Rendering your first parametric DXF file.rst

    tutorial.dxf opened in QCAD Professional

 .. note::
-    To see how to parametrize a drawing like this, see :ref:`parametrization-section`.
+    To see how to parametrize a drawing, see :ref:`parametrization-section`.

 We can see it is a parametric drawing of chalice.
 To render it needs variable ``h`` that stands for height of the chalice.
 Let's set it to ``50``::